Daniolos/CodeCyclopedia/Structural Patterns/Composite.md

     class Composite {
         +Operation(): String
-        +Add(component: Component): void
+        +Add(component: IComponent): void
-        +Remove(component: Component): void
+        +Remove(component: IComponent): void
-        +GetChild(index: int): Component
+        +GetChild(index: int): IComponent
     }

-    Component <|-- Leaf
+    IComponent <|-- Leaf
-    Component <|-- Composite
+    IComponent <|-- Composite
-    Composite o--> Component : contains
+    Composite o--> IComponent : contains
 ```

 ## Components

-* **Component**: Defines the interface for objects in the composition.
+* **IComponent**: Defines the interface for objects in the composition.
 It can be an interface or an abstract class with some methods defined.
 * **Leaf**: Represents the leaf object in the composition.
 It has no children and implements the component interface.
 * **Composite**: It has child components, and it implements the component interface.